 The program is further structured to meet unique military requirements: the management of acute maxillofacial combat injuries plus their long range reconstruction and rehabilitation, operating in the austere deployed hospital, delivery of general anesthesia in the field environment, and providing the graduate with the experience to function as a military dental or surgical executive in time of peace and war.

-Formal applications for USAF Oral & Maxillofacial Surgery Residencies are made in accordance with Air Force Instruction (AFI) 41-117 to AFPC/DPAMD, Randolph AFB, Texas 78150.
+Formal applications for Oral and Maxillofacial Surgery Residencies are made in accordance with Air Force Instruction 41-117 to AFPC / DPAMD, Randolph Air Force Base, Texas.
 Resident selections are made by a centralized board comprised of the Special Consultant to the Surgeon General for Oral and Maxillofacial Surgery, and the Program Chairmen and Directors of each of the respective AF OMS residencies.
-The selection board convenes at the USAF Dental Education Meeting in August of each year at Randolph AFB, TX.
+The selection board convenes at the Dental Education Meeting in August of each year at Randolph AFB.
 Residents are encouraged to have rank appropriate PME prior to starting training.
 Applicants must meet the criteria to serve as an officer in the United States Air Force.

-The Oral and Maxillofacial Surgery Flight is a division of the 60th Dental Squadron, David Grant USAF Medical Center, Travis Air Force Base, California.
-The Oral and Maxillofacial Surgery Clinic consists eight treatment rooms, a large conference room, laboratory, staff lounge, staff and resident offices, Ancillary personnel are assigned to support the teaching and clinical requirements.
+The Oral and Maxillofacial Surgery Flight is a division of the 60th Dental Squadron, David Grant Medical Center, Travis AFB, California.
+The Oral and Maxillofacial Surgery Clinic consists eight treatment rooms, a large conference room, laboratory, staff lounge, staff and resident offices.
+Ancillary personnel are assigned to support the teaching and clinical requirements.

 DGMC is a referral center for military bases in the western United States and the Pacific theater.
-As such it is capable of providing full scope care of oral and maxillofacial conditions ranging from traumatic, acquired, and congenital abnormalities.
-The OMS department operates 3 days per week in a nine room OR.
-Anesthesia support is provided by anesthesiologists, certified nurse anesthetists, nurse anesthesia residents, and Oral and Maxillofacial Surgery residents rotating on the Anesthesia service.
+As such it is capable of providing full scope care of oral and maxillofacial conditions ranging from traumatic, acquired and congenital abnormalities.
+The OMS department operates three days per week in a nine room OR.
+Anesthesia support is provided by anesthesiologists, certified nurse anesthetists, nurse anesthesia residents and Oral and Maxillofacial Surgery residents rotating on the Anesthesia service.

-The Clinical Investigative Facility (CIF) at David Grant USAF Medical Center is the research arm of DGMC and supports the research and investigative efforts of both staff and residents.
+The Clinical Investigative Facility at DGMC is the research arm of DGMC and supports the research and investigative efforts of both staff and residents.
 Original research is mandatory and supported by the attending surgeons.
 Residents are required to submit a minimum of one article for publication to a nationally recognized journal.

 In the first year the resident is oriented to the hospital environment and hospital protocols.
 They spend the majority of this year on off-service rotations.
 The goal for the first year resident is to become competent in the performance of a physical examination and the administration of general anesthesia.